Hunting on BHHT Lands

 • Night hunting is prohibited on all BHHT lands.

-• Dogs are allowed ONLY for bird hunting at Surry Forest and Meadowbrook.
+• Dogs are allowed ONLY for bird hunting at Surry Forest and Meadowbrook Forest.
 See the notification section below to request permission.

 • Access for hunting and fishing is pedestrian only.
-No ATVs or 4WDs are allowed on BHHT conservation lands.
+Vehicle/ATV access is restricted on BHHT lands.

-• Any hunting/trapping/fishing violations committed on BHHT property will result in the revocation of hunting permission.
+• Any hunting/trapping/fishing violation committed on BHHT property will result in immediate revocation of hunting/trapping/fishing permission.

 Trapping: